sourcegraph/handbook/content/company-info-and-process/policies/secure-development-policy.md

 ## **System Change Control Procedures**

 Changes to systems within the development lifecycle shall be controlled by the use of formal change control procedures.
-Change control procedures and requirements are described in the Sourcegraph Operations Security Policy.

-Significant code changes must be reviewed and approved by at least one other Sourcegraph employee before being merged into any production branch in accordance with Sourcegraph SDLC policy.
+Significant code changes must be reviewed and approved by at least one other Sourcegraph employee before being merged into any production branch.

 ## **Software Version Control**